Opendoor Technologies Inc. (OPEN) and the Battle of Fundamentals vs. Technicals

 OPEN’s Market Performance

-OPEN stocks went up by 1.99% for the week, with a monthly jump of 20.78% and a quarterly performance of 47.92%.
-The volatility ratio for the week stands at 10.32% while the volatility levels for the past 30 days are set at 9.10% for Opendoor Technologies Inc..
-The simple moving average for the period of the last 20 days is 0.79% for OPEN stocks with a simple moving average of 57.11% for the last 200 days.
+OPEN stocks went down by -21.52% for the week, with a monthly drop of -23.14% and a quarterly performance of 7.01%.
+The volatility ratio for the week stands at 17.66% while the volatility levels for the past 30 days are set at 11.50% for Opendoor Technologies Inc..
+The simple moving average for the period of the last 20 days is -27.30% for OPEN stocks with a simple moving average of 13.08% for the last 200 days.

 Analysts’ Opinion of OPEN